carpentries-incubator/singularity-introduction/_episodes/07-singularity-mpi.md

 > > ~~~
 > > {: .language-bash}
 > >
-> > _Note that if you're running the Singularity Docker container directly from the command line to undertake your build, you'll need to provide the full path to the `.def` file at which it appears within the container_ - for example, if you've bind mounted the directory containing the file to `/home/singularity` within the container, the full path to the `.def` file will be `/home/singularity/osu_benchmarks.def`._
+> > _Note that if you're running the Singularity Docker container directly from the command line to undertake your build, you'll need to provide the full path to the `.def` file **within** the container_ - it is likely that this will be different to the file path on your host system.
+For example, if you've bind mounted the directory on your local system containing the file to `/home/singularity` within the container, the full path to the `.def` file will be `/home/singularity/osu_benchmarks.def`._
 > >
 > > Assuming the image builds successfully, you can then try running the container locally and also transfer the SIF file to a cluster platform that you have access to (that has Singularity installed) and run it there.
 > >
-> > Let's begin with a single-process run of `osu_hello` on the local system to ensure that we can run the container as expected:
+> > Let's begin with a single-process run of `osu_hello` on _your local system_ (where you built the container) to ensure that we can run the container as expected:
 > >
 > > ~~~
 > > $ singularity run osu_benchmarks.sif startup/osu_hello